 Number 1

 The first and best accounting book I’ve ever read is Relevance Lost by H. Thomas Johnson.
-Profit Beyond Measure, another great read by Johnson probably belongs on this list too.
+Profit Beyond Measure, another great read by Johnson, probably belongs on this list too.

 I read this in 1992, right before I read The Goal.
 You couldn’t pick a better book to set the stage for Goldratt’s classic.
 However, you might find Johnson’s book on the pitfalls of management and cost accounting a bit dated in today’s SaaS- and subscription-centric economies.

 If you like history, then you’ll probably enjoy reading about the origins of cost accounting.
 Johnson and his co-author Richard Kaplan (The Balanced Scorecard) take us on a cost accounting journey from New England’s young textile mills to the growing railroad industry.
-We also learn how management and cost accounting adapted to decentralized organizations such as Dupont and General Motors.
+We also learn how management and cost accounting adapted to decentralized organizations like Dupont and General Motors.

 Young financial leaders may not get as much out of the book as those of us who started our careers decades earlier.
 I’d still suggest you add this to your growing library of business books.